 Many people are familiar with allergy shots.
 The mainstay of treatment of severe allergies for decades.
-This therapy can be very successful, but unfortunately it requires weekly visits to the doctor’s office as well as the need for injections.
+This therapy can be very successful, but unfortunately, it requires weekly visits to the doctor’s office as well as the need for injections.
 Research and clinical experience in Europe led to the development of allergy drop therapy.
 It was discovered that special cells that exist beneath the lining under the tongue can also stimulate the immune system to create these same allergy blocking antibodies.
 Instead of weekly visits and shots, the patient can safely use the allergy drops under the tongue once daily to relieve their allergy complaints.
-If you have held off allergies tested because the hassle and pain of shots were not for you, consider the use of allergy drop therapy as a nice alternative.
+If you have held off allergies tested because the hassle and pain of shots were not for you, consider the use of allergy drops therapy as a nice alternative.

-Benefits of allergy drops
+What are the Benefits of allergy drops?

 Anyone who has allergy symptoms and would like an alternative to all of the typical allergy medicines is a good candidate.
 It’s especially helpful in patients who are not getting enough relief from the usual allergy treatments.
-It is safe even in patients who normally can’t take allergy shots such as those on Beta Blockers.
+It is safe even in patients who normally can’t take allergy shots such as those on Beta-Blockers.

 There is no age requirement for allergy drops and they can be used in very young children.
 They taste sweet and are well tolerated.
-In our office the skin testing is done without needles so allergy testing can also be done at a very young age.
+In our office, skin testing is done without needles so allergy testing can also be done at a very young age.
 If the child is too young to be tested we can also simply formulate the drops based upon what the parents notice causes symptoms.

 Local Allergic Rhinitis Treatment

 Allergy drop therapy can even be used if you have been told you “don’t have allergies” by an allergist based upon skin testing.
-It isn’t necessarily true that a patient does not have allergy if the skin testing is negative.
+It isn’t necessarily true that a patient does not have an allergy if skin testing is negative.
 If the patient has typical allergy symptoms with negative skin testing the patient has LAR (local allergic rhinitis).
-LAR means that the patient does have allergy but it is isolated to the nasal and sinus membranes and is not systemic (negative blood or skin testing).
+LAR means that the patient does have an allergy but it is isolated to the nasal and sinus membranes and is not systemic (negative blood or skin testing).
 In cases of LAR we formulate the allergy drops based upon the patient’s history.
-What types of exposures, times of year, cause the symptoms.
+What types of exposures, times of the year, cause the symptoms.
 Typical offending trees, weeds, grasses, dangers, molds, dust mite, are included to treat these patients successfully.

 If your allergy test was negative but you know you have allergies, you should watch this video and learn about Local Allergic Rhinitis.

-how are allergy drops used?
+how are allergy drops Administered?

 The drops are given once a day under the tongue and are held for 2 minutes then swallowed.